 Unlike criminal laws, initiated by the government; a civil “complaint” or a “lawsuit” is filed by an injured private individual against another person, a company or even a government agency, alleging their carelessness or irresponsibility that led to the injury.

-The complaint in a personal injury case identifies the parties to the lawsuit, which in the case of a miter saw accident, is the manufacturer.
-It describes the problem associated with the miter saw, and specifies the compensation the plaintiff is seeking.
+The complaint in a personal injury case identifies the parties to the lawsuit, which in the case of a miter saw the accident, is the manufacturer.
+It describes the problem associated with the miter saw and specifies the compensation the plaintiff is seeking.

 All the facts, including the model and make of the miter saw used, the type of blade used in the saw at the time of accident, the guards on the saw (if any), problem with the saw, occurrence of the accident, the damage caused and everything that the plaintiff (the individual) will attempt to prove in the court of law, will be noted.

 Investigation and Settlement

 A thorough investigation will be performed based on the “complaint.”
 Most cases are solved through a settlement agreement by the manufacturer.
 Others are based on a judgment after a court trial.
-Settlements may be either a lump-sum amount paid to the individual or payments made over a period of time, agreed upon by both the parties.
+Settlements may be either a lump-sum amount paid to the individual or payments made over some time, agreed upon by both the parties.

 Let’s take the example of a former bricklayer, whose left hand was mangled in an accident involving an electric miter saw while making miter saw projects.
 He asked for $10 million in punitive damages.
 The court found the award excessive and advised a reduced compensation of $5 million.

 In another case, the worker was gluing the wood floor pieces down and while doing that, he used a miter saw to cut the pieces to fit the floor.
 During one such cutting session, he was making a straight cut to take two inches off of a long piece of wood.
 He slipped when his right hand was on the carriage handle and the left hand was still under the blade.
 He sustained injuries and was transferred to a hospital.
 Inspection of the miter saw he was using, revealed that it was in good condition and functioning properly.